-ENG 085-COLLEGE LITERACY I
+ENG 085-COLLEGE LITERACY I 4-0-4

 College Literacy I develops proficiency in integrated and contextualized reading and writing skills and strategies.
 Topics include reading and writing processes, critical thinking strategies and recognition and composition of well-developed, coherent and unified texts.
 Students will also cover the fundamentals of study strategies, grammar, punctuation, mechanics, and sentence and paragraph structure.
 Upon completion, students should be able to demonstrate and apply those skills toward an understanding of a variety of complex academic and career texts while also composing texts, incorporating relevant, valid evidence.

-Students who pass ENG 085 with a B or C may register for ENG 095/ENG 161.
-The criteria for exempting from ENG 095 are as follows: A in the course overall, A on the final assessment and a score of 1300 or higher on the Lexile Locator.
-Prerequisite(s): Appropriate scores on the Placement Test.
+ENG 085 is a pass/fail course.
+To be considered to have met their developmental requirements, students must complete ENG 085 with a 70% or higher.
+Students who pass ENG 085 with a 70-89% may register for ENG 095 or ENG 095 and ENG 161.
+The criteria for being exempt from ENG 095 are as follows: 90% or higher in the course overall, 80% or higher on the final assessment and an average score of 1300 or higher on the course Lexile readings.

-ENG 095-COLLEGE LITERACY II
+ENG 095-COLLEGE LITERACY II 3-0-3

 College Literacy II develops proficiency in integrated and contextualized reading and writing skills and strategies.
 Topics include reading and writing processes, critical thinking strategies, and recognition and composition of well-developed, coherent and unified texts.
 The skills taught include but are not limited to thesis statement, supporting details, critical reading, documentation and vocabulary development.
 Upon completion, students should be able to demonstrate and apply those skills toward understanding a variety of complex academic and career texts and composing texts, incorporating relevant, valid evidence.

-To be considered to have met their developmental requirements, students must complete ENG 095 with a C or better.
+ENG 095 is a pass/fail course.
+To be considered to have met their developmental requirements, students must complete ENG 095 with a 70% or higher.

-ENG 099- FUNDAMENTALS OF COLLEGE WRITING 1-0-1
+ENG 099-FUNDAMENTALS OF COLLEGE WRITING 1-0-1